Top UK winter holiday destinations

 Head to Norfolk for great festive markets, delicious traditional food and magnificent winter wildlife displays.
 The spectacular flight of thousands of pink-footed geese leaving their night-time roost on The Wash and heading inland to feed is just one of the region’s special winter sights.
 Norfolk boasts 90 miles of coastline to explore, so there are plenty of opportunities for brisk beach walks with clear sea views.
 Norfolk Snowsports in Trowse is fantastic for active visitors, and the artificial slopes provide the perfect venue for skiers and snowboarders.

 This time of year is perfect for walking and lapping up the region's scenery.
-Head to Thetford Forest to see the wild horses, or perhaps to the coast of North Norfolk for unspoilt views of the shoreline, the sea and the sky.
-You also shouldn't miss the boat trips heading out from Blakeney Point - your chance to see over a thousand grey seals and their pups.
-If you're on the hunt for UK winter holiday destinations and Norfolk has caught your eye, then check out our Discover Norfolk guide for more inspiration.
+Head to Thetford Forest to see the wild horses, or perhaps to the coast of North Norfolk for unspoilt views.
+You also shouldn't miss the boat trips heading out from Blakeney Point – your chance to see over a thousand grey seals and their pups.
+If you're on the hunt for UK winter holiday destinations and Norfolk has caught your eye, then check out our guide to discovering Norfolk for more inspiration.

 Norfolk cottages